-Until March of 2015, Diane Paccione was vice president of jewelry and beauty merchandising at QVC since July 2010.
+From July 2010 through March of 2015, Diane Paccione was vice president of jewelry and beauty merchandising at QVC.
 In this role, Paccione managed the company's jewelry and beauty merchandising categories, responsible for developing strategic long-term plans and maximizing sales.

 Paccione earned a bachelor's degree in Spanish from Queens College, Queens, NY.